Q1: If we buy tickets in advance, can they be collected on the day?

 Q27: Can I bring food or drink?
 No food or drink will be allowed to be brought on site for this event.
 (The Security staff do have some discretion in terms of baby food / bottles etc... but for older children there will be a number of food / drinks vendors within the site so you do not need to bring your own food or drink).

 There will be both a licensed bar and a soft drink bar at the festival and we will be operating a drinks tokens system as we do at GlastonBARRY festival (please see Question 12) The adult bar will be the same as GlastonBARRY festival (Over 18s only - challenge 25 in operation).
-The kids bar will serve the following:
+The Kids Bar will serve soft drinks only.

 Q28: Can I bring a push chair to this event?
 Although there are no restrictions on bringing pushchairs to the event, please be aware that the site does take place on grass and we cannot account for the weather, if the weather is bad during or in the the run up to the event, you may find it difficult to manoeuvre your push chair on the grass.